-Administration has reviewed the impact of the approved management strategy and advises that in relation to recommendation 1, the PAW was visited by the City's maintenance team 4 times in the 22/23 financial year to perform maintenance works.
+Records show that the PAW was visited by the City's maintenance team 4 times in the 22/23 financial year to perform maintenance works.
 Instances where maintenance works or graffiti removal have occurred are recorded in the City's record keeping systems as per recommendation 2.